pachyderm/docs/content/latest/how-tos/developer-workflow/working-with-pipelines.md

 ---
 # metadata #
 title: Working with Pipelines
-description: Learn about the steps involved in building, testing, and deploying data-transformation pipelines in Pachyderm.
+description: Learn about the steps involved in building, testing, and deploying data-transformation pipelines in MLDM.
 date:
 # taxonomy #
 tags: ["pipelines"]